-Elections will be held for all seats on Cornwall Council on 6 May 2021.
-See Election news.
+Elections were held for all seats on Cornwall Council on 6 May 2021.
+See Election news and Election results.

-The villages of Probus, Tregony and Grampound will be in different divisions as a result of the boundary changes.
+The villages of Probus, Tregony and Grampound are now in different divisions as a result of the boundary changes.

-Probus will be in the electoral division known as Probus and St Erme covering the parishes of Probus, St Erme (Trispen and St Erme), Ladock (Ladock and Grampound Road) and part of St Clement parish (Tresillian).
+Probus is in the electoral division known as Probus and St Erme covering the parishes of Probus, St Erme (Trispen and St Erme), Ladock (Ladock and Grampound Road) and part of St Clement parish (Tresillian).
 See map.

-Grampound will be in St Mewan and Grampound division, covering the parishes of St Mewan (Sticker, Polgooth and Trewoon), Grampound with Creed, St Ewe (St Ewe and Polmassick) and part of the parish of Pentewan Valley (London Apprentice and Tregorrick).
+Grampound is in St Mewan and Grampound division, covering the parishes of St Mewan (Sticker, Polgooth and Trewoon), Grampound with Creed, St Ewe (St Ewe and Polmassick) and part of the parish of Pentewan Valley (London Apprentice and Tregorrick).
 See map.

-Tregony will be in St Goran, Tregony and the Roseland division, covering the parishes of St Just in Roseland, Gerrans, Philleigh, St Michael Penkevil, Veryan, Ruanlanihorne, Tregony with Cuby, St Michael Caerhays, St Goran.
+Tregony is in St Goran, Tregony and the Roseland division, covering the parishes of St Just in Roseland, Gerrans, Philleigh, St Michael Penkevil, Veryan, Ruanlanihorne, Tregony with Cuby, St Michael Caerhays, St Goran.
 See map.